 Race Day Expectations for Race Workers

-- Course Maintenance: 6:45 AM ready to load the lift, you must have an arm band or ID ticket for loading early.
+- Course Maintenance: 6:45 AM ready to load the lift, you must have an arm band and ticket/pass for loading early.

 - Registration: 6:45 AM Set up and be ready to go at 7:15 AM

 - Job Assignments will be sent out by email with details on times/locations if they differ from above.